 Many Git providers can hit webhooks like this one after every commit, or based on other events you define.
 This can help automate the process of keeping Looker in sync.

-As of Looker 5.20, you can require a webhook deploy secret for pushing changes from your master branch to your production branch.
+You can also require a webhook deploy secret for pushing changes from your master branch to your production branch.